michal-h21/make4ht/README.md

 # Output file formats and extensions

-The default output format used by `make4ht` is `xhtml`.
+The default output format used by `make4ht` is `html5`.
 You can request different format using `--format` option.
 Supported formats are:

  - `xhtml`
  - `html5`
  - `odt`

-You can also request `make4ht` extensions using `--format` option.
+It is also possible to load extensions using the `--format` option.

 ## Extensions